More than This (novel): Plot

 The book begins with a 16-year-old boy, Seth Wearing, drowning.
 He finds himself in what he assumes is a hell made for him, as it resembles the Southern English town he was born in before moving to America but is completely abandoned.
 (The town's exact location is never stated, but it is within commuting distance of London.)
 Whenever he sleeps, he flashes back to events in his life.
 Seth remembers that when he was eight, he was left alone by his mother with his four-year-old brother, Owen.
 An escaped convict, let into the house by Seth, kidnapped Owen for three days.
-This left him with psychological damage and prompted the family's move to Halfmarket, a small coastal town in Washington, US.
+This left him with psychological damage and prompted the family's move to Halfmarket, a small coastal town in Washington, USA.
 Also described is Seth's secret homosexual relationship with male friend, Gudmund.

 In Seth's old bedroom, he finds an open coffin containing "conductive tape" and tubes, which he woke up in before fleeing.
 Later, Seth sees a black van driving through town.
 A girl, Regine, and a boy, Tomasz, prevent him from getting close to it, telling him that they must hide from what they call the Driver.
 They too had died and awoken in coffins.

-Regine tells Seth her theory – on account of the world's decline the entire population decided to enter an simulated recreation (indistinguishable from reality) permanently, with automated coffins carrying out bodily functions.
+Regine tells Seth her theory – on account of the world's decline the entire population decided to enter a simulated recreation (indistinguishable from reality) permanently, with automated coffins carrying out bodily functions.
 Therefore, the place they occupy is the real world.
 Global issues mentioned include fires, climate change, wars, epidemics, economic chaos and closures of European borders.
 The three children woke up in the real world because, while dying, they each knocked a system connection implant on the back of their heads.
 Seth wonders if more coffins are stored in the prison near his house, and decides to go there against the others' warnings.